sumitmali-tudip/TourOfHeros/README.md

 # TourOfHeros

-This is the demo project of Angular 2.
+This is the demo project of Angular 2 developed by Sumit Mali.

 Referred link: https://angular.io/tutorial